Glendale, Arizona Water Quality at a Glance

 Latest Testing Results

-- EPA Compliance Status: Glendale’s water supply meets all federal drinking water standards as of 2024, with continuous monitoring for over 100 different contaminants to ensure regulatory compliance.
+- EPA Compliance Status: Glendale’s water supply meets federal drinking water standards as of 2024, but significantly exceeds health guidelines for chromium-6 and arsenic, with continuous monitoring for over 100 different contaminants.

-- Testing Frequency: Glendale conducts comprehensive water quality testing throughout its distribution system, including quarterly sampling for regulated contaminants and proactive monitoring for emerging contaminants of concern.
+- Testing Frequency: Glendale conducts comprehensive water quality testing throughout its distribution system, including quarterly sampling for regulated contaminants and proactive monitoring for emerging contaminants including PFAS “forever chemicals.”

 Water Sources